JMCPublic/yesteryear-icons/README.md

 # Yesteryear Icons 🎬

-A private, password-protected glamour gallery — nostalgic icons from a bygone era.
+Icons from a bygone era.

 Live at: **https://jmcpublic.github.io/yesteryear-icons/**